Cucurbita: Nutrition

-Human culture
+Culinary

-Culinary uses
+The family Cucurbitaceae has many species used as human food.
+Cucurbita species are some of the most important of those, with various species being prepared and eaten in many ways.
+Although the stems and skins tend to be more bitter than the flesh, the fruits and seeds of cultivated varieties are usually quite edible and need little or no preparation.
+Cross-pollination with toxic types can cause bitterness in plants of the next generation, and these should not be eaten.
+The flowers and young leaves and shoot tips can also be consumed.
+The seeds and fruits of most varieties can be stored for long periods of time, particularly the sweet-tasting winter varieties with their thick, inedible skins.
+Summer squash have a thin, edible skin.
+The seeds of both types can be roasted, eaten raw, made into pumpkin seed oil, ground into a flour or meal, or otherwise prepared.
+Squashes are primarily grown for the fresh food market.

-Long before European contact, Cucurbita had been a major food source for the native peoples of the Americas, and the species became an important food for European settlers, including the Pilgrims, even featuring at the first Thanksgiving.
+Long before European contact, Cucurbita had been a major food source for the native peoples of the Americas.
+The species became an important food for European settlers, including the Pilgrims, who even featured it at the first Thanksgiving.
 Commercially produced pumpkin commonly used in pumpkin pie is most often varieties of C. moschata; Libby's, by far the largest producer of processed pumpkin, uses a proprietary strain of the Dickinson pumpkin variety of C. moschata for its canned pumpkin.
 Other foods that can be made using members of this genus include biscuits, bread, cheesecake, desserts, donuts, granola, ice cream, lasagna dishes, pancakes, pudding, pumpkin butter, salads, soups, and stuffing.
 Squash soup is a dish in African cuisine.
 The xerophytic species are proving useful in the search for nutritious foods that grow well in arid regions.
 C. ficifolia is used to make soft and mildly alcoholic drinks.

 In India, squashes (ghiya) are cooked with seafood such as prawns.
 In France, marrows (courges) are traditionally served as a gratin, sieved and cooked with butter, milk, and egg, and flavored with salt, pepper, and nutmeg, and as soups.
-In Italy, zucchini and larger squashes are served in a variety of regional dishes, such as cocuzze alla puviredda cooked with olive oil, salt and herbs from Apulia; as torta di zucca from Liguria, or torta di zucca e riso from Emilia-Romagna, the squashes being made into a pie filling with butter, ricotta, parmesan, egg, and milk; and as a sauce for pasta in dishes like spaghetti alle zucchine from Sicily.
+In Italy, zucchini and larger squashes are served in a variety of regional dishes, such as cocuzze alla puviredda cooked with olive oil, salt and herbs from Apulia; as torta di zucca from Liguria, or torta di zucca e riso from Emilia-Romagna, the squashes being made into a pie filling with butter, ricotta, Parmesan, egg, and milk; and as a sauce for pasta in dishes like spaghetti alle zucchine from Sicily.
 In Japan, squashes such as small C. moschata pumpkins (kabocha) are eaten boiled with sesame sauce, fried as a tempura dish, or made into balls with sweet potato and Japanese mountain yam.